• 14 June 2023

 Greengiving introduces the Green Score

 This idea has been in the back of our minds for some time, but now the time has come: the Green Score is live!
 The Green Score is a system in which we assign a sustainability score to each product, represented by a green leaf.
-This way, our website visitors can easily compare products and view all sustainability information about the product.
+This way, you can easily compare products and view all sustainability information about the product.

-At the beginning of this year we received the EcoVadis Platinum certification as recognition and confirmation of our sustainability policy.
-In the meantime, we were already busy with the next sustainability project: developing the Green Score.
+At the beginning of this year we received the EcoVadis Platinum medal as recognition of our sustainability policy.
+In the meantime, we were already busy with the next sustainability project: the Green Score.
 We are one of the first parties in the market to start using such an assessment tool.
-In this blog we will tell you more about it.
+In this blog we will tell you more.

 What is the Green Score?